Uni-/hosted.aurynj.net/README.md

 hosted.aurynj.net
 =================

-custom flavored static files, hosted by GitHub.
+A collection of freely redistributable contents, hosted by GitHub.

 Contents and License
 --------------------

-Each work of hosted contents is separately licensed by their copyright owner(s).
+*Copyright Disclaimer*: Each content is separately licensed by their copyright owner(s).
+This website distributes contents legally in terms of the license for each, but that doesn't mean you can use them in any purpose.
+The end-user must also be in compliance with the license.

+* **Hamchorom font family(함초롬체)**.
+Work of Hancom Inc. Licensed to any personal/proprietary use and redistribution, except for proprietary remake.